-The neighborhood association links below are provided for those associations that design and maintain their own association websites.
-The list does not include all the associations within the City.
-If you need information on an association not listed, please call the Office of Neighborhood Coordination at 505-924-3914.
+The neighborhood association links below are provided for those associations that design and maintain their own websites.
+This list does not include all the associations within the City of Albuquerque.
+If you need additional information on an association that is not listed below, please contact the Office of Neighborhood Coordination at (505) 924-3914.

 - Alameda North Valley Association